 One of Lenny’s favorite Portuguese recipes is this one for Portuguese Favish, which is a fava bean stew.
 His mother knows to make it every time we are back in Boston.
 My recipe is different than her recipe, and I only make it when fava beans are in season.
 It is rich in flavor and comes together rather quickly.

 When I decide to make Portuguese food Lenny often says that it is interesting to see how the same recipe that is used by his mother comes together differently when I make it.
+Is this a compliment?
 The same holds true for this recipe.
 His mother will uses either dry or frozen fava beans.
 To be honest, I am not a big fan of either option, as I find the dried fava a tad mealy and the frozen one holds more moisture which I feel dilutes the flavor of the recipe.

 Being more of a seasonal home chef, I wait until springtime when fava beans are in season.
 They require some extra work but in my opinion, ten extra minutes is completely worth it.
-After I posted a photo of this recipe last month on Instagram, the fava bean police came after me saying I had completely made the recipe wrong by using fresh fava beans and by not removing the outer skin.
+After I posted a photo of this recipe on Instagram, the fava bean police came after me saying I had completely made the recipe wrong by using fresh fava beans and by not removing the outer skin.
 When I make this recipe I remove the beans from the pod and I keep the outer skin on.
 When I am making a recipe that is more delicate and less hearty, then I blanch the beans and remove the outer skin.
 There is no need to do this with this recipe.
 Portuguese Favish is a rather hearty recipe and the outer skin works perfectly.